Trust in the Lord with all your heart

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future" (Jeremiah 29:11, NIV).

 Prosperity teachers would have you believe that Jeremiah 29:11 is all about how God wants us to prosper financially.
 But that is not what this verse is all about.
 So what does Jeremiah 29:11 tell us about God?
 What are His plans for us?
-In order to get to the heart of this verse, we need to first take it in context.
+To get to the heart of this verse, we need to first take it in context.
 This was a message from God to the Jews who were being held in Babylon by King Nebuchadnezzar.
-The verses surrounding Jeremiah 29:11 are specifically to tell the Jewish people that God had a plan and after seventy years, He would bring them back to Jerusalem.
+The verses surrounding Jeremiah 29:11 are specifically to tell the Jewish people that God had a plan, and after seventy years, He would bring them back to Jerusalem.
 You can read the whole chapter at Biblegateway.com.